 Semester letter grade will be decided based on your relative ranking in the class.
-An average score will be considered equivalent to a B. Your aggregate score to determine your standing is based on the following categories:
+An average score will be considered equivalent to a B. MEC456 and 556 will be grouped separately for grading.

+Your aggregate score to determine your standing is based on the following categories:
-Homework, includes project (about every 2 weeks) 40%

-Mid-Term Exam 30%
+Homework, includes project (about every 2 weeks) 35% Mid-Term Exam 30% Final Exam 35%

-Final Exam 30%